Table of content

 Examples: Nike Run Club, Map My Run.

 Apps use the geolocation function for many purposes besides building routes only.
-Knowing users’ geolocation, you can provide a better service for your users or promote your product in the media.
-So here are some of the non-obvious ways how you can make your users’ lives better with the help of geolocation:
+Knowing users’ geolocation, you can provide a better service for them or promote your product in the media.
+So here are some of the non-obvious ways how you can make your users’ lives better with location-finding functionality.

 Communication with Clients